 IN-PERSON and LIVE ONLINE CLASSES

-Register by OCTOBER 20, 2024 for classes in the FALL II session.
+Register by FEBRUARY 22, 2026 for classes in the WINTER II session.

 Japanese 1